jesseduffield/lazygit/pkg/integration/README.md

 ### Snapshots

 At the moment (this is subject to change) each test has a snapshot repo created after running for the first time.
 These snapshots live in `test/integration_new`, in folders named 'expected' (alongside the 'actual' folders which contain the resulting repo from the last test run).
 Whenever you run a test, the resultant repo will be compared against the snapshot repo and if they're different, you'll be asked whether you want to update the snapshot.
-If you want to update a snapshot without being prompted you can pass MODE=updateSnapshot to the test runner or the go test command.
-This is useful when you've made a change to
+If you want to update a snapshot without being prompted you can pass MODE=updateSnapshot to the test runner.

 ### Sandbox mode